gsaarinen/100-Days-Of-Code/log.md

 **Time Logged:** 1 hour

 **Thoughts:** Tough to get the time in today but still did it.
 So much to do - so little time.
 Glad I still kept the streak going. the idea of `:params` is starting to make sense as it was something that really escaped me before.

+### Day 5: January 5th, 2017

+**Today's Progress:** Continued Ch.
+7 of the Rails tutorial.

+**Time Logged:** .75 hours

+**Thoughts:** OOoooof.
+Today was particularly hard to find time.
+Spent a lot of the evening finishing a report for work.
+But, I still pushed through and got some time in.
+While today's time does come slightly under the 1 hr per day commitment I made - I'm still pretty proud that I pushed through and still did some work. 👊🏻